Financial Support Overview

 Approximately 90% of Department students (MELC) and 50% of Center students (MES) receive receive funding.
 Students who are not funded are sometimes able to secure financial assistance through external awards and academic employment in other departments across campus.

-Students will be considered for academic employment through TA/AI-ships based on annual academic review conducted by the faculty.
-DMES prioritizes its own PhD students for its TA/AI-ships, and the majority of these serve language courses.
-CMES TA-ships are fewer in number and serve large Middle Eatern Studies courses.
+Students are automatically considered for fellowships and academic employment (TA/AI-ships) based on annual academic review conducted by the faculty.
+DMES prioritizes its PhD students for its employment positions, the majority of which serve language courses.
+CMES TA-ships are fewer in number and typically serve large lower-division MES/ISL courses.